aphp/redcap-helmchart/examples/production/README.md

 ## Secret creation

-You'll first need to create the Secret needed to hold all the sensitive informations REDCap will need :
+You'll first need to create the Secret needed to hold all the sensitive information REDCap will need :

 - HTTPS TLS certificate :
 ```sh